CesarLiu/STRIVE/AdditionsForBARK.md

 - sets paths, options and parameters for scenario generation and optimization

-- parameters copied from config for STRIVE replay planner
+- parameters copied from config file for STRIVE replay planner `~STRIVE/configs/adv_gen_replay.cfg`

 ### Steps for adversarial scenario generation in STRIVE: